 Univ has experienced staff who work with the University’s Disability Advisory Service to coordinate advice and support for students with disabilities.

 Dr Andrew Bell is Univ’s Senior Tutor and Disability Lead.
-He can offer advice on appropriate support for students with disabilities and is responsible for authorising alternative exam arrangements for eligible students.
+He can offer advice on appropriate support for students with disabilities and is responsible for authorising exam adjustments for eligible students.

 For more information on the support available for disabled students, please see the Disability Advisory Service website.

 Information detailing the report and findings of the University of Oxford’s Estates Services Accessibility Adviser can find on our Accessibility at Univ page.